reevald/tfdf-ft-pipeline/README.md

   <img src="assets/continuous-training.jpg" alt="Workflow Continuous Training" />
 </p>

-Trigger cloud build `run-pipeline-dev.yaml` by making changes in code or empty commit and include `Deploy Pipeline` in the commit message (or trigger manually in Action tab).
-Same like previous workflow, for the first step is clone repository and try get previous compiled pipeline.
-The compiled pipeline will be used as input when creating Vertex AI pipeline job.
-The job can be executed by submit it into Vertex AI service.
-Once submitted we can monitor the progress of running pipeline with Directed Acyclic Graph (DAG) visualization like animation below.
+Trigger cloud build `run-pipeline-dev.yaml` by making changes in the code or performing an empty commit and include `Run Pipeline` in the commit message (or trigger manually in the Action tab).
+Similarly to the previous workflow, the first step is to clone the repository and attempt to retrieve the previously compiled pipeline.
+This compiled pipeline will be used as input when creating the Vertex AI pipeline job.
+The job can be executed by submitting it to the Vertex AI service.
+Once submitted, we can monitor the progress of the running pipeline with Directed Acyclic Graph (DAG) visualization, similar to the animation below.

 <p align="center">
   <img src="assets/demo-run-pipeline.gif" alt="Demo Run Pipeline" />
 </p>

-Once the process done, if the model met with value of threshold metrics, it will produced a new model version that pushed into Google Cloud Storage.
+Once the process is completed, if the model meets the threshold metrics value, it will produce a new model version that is pushed into Google Cloud Storage.

 ## Workflow Continuous Model Deployment